-11) The bill gives certain options to certain Native reservations All reservations should be treated alike and should be given the options of retaining the reservations, taking the reservation in fee, or participating as a Native village under the land provisions of the bill.
+All reservations should be treated alike and should be given the options of retaining the reservations, taking the reservation in fee, or participating as a Native village under the land provisions of the bill.
 In any event, individual Natives should share in the money provisions of the Act.

 12) Nookisut is eliminated from the list of villages.
-There is no justification for this action.
-That village has been on all village lists and should remain on the list subject to meeting the qualification terms of the Senate bill.
+There is no interfection for this extent.
+They village has been on all village.